 - The prevalence of Alzheimer’s dementia increases with age.
 Two to three percent of 70-year-olds have Alzheimer’s.
 Around one in six 80-year-olds have some degree of Alzheimer’s dementia, and the prevalence is doubled by the age of 85-90.

 - Not all memory difficulties are due to Alzheimer’s or other dementia.
 Mild symptoms may be associated with normal aging or mild impairment.

 Make an appointment

 The Alzheimer’s Association on its website offers two additional documents on Alzheimer’s and dementia: 10 Early Signs and Symptoms of Alzheimer’s and 10 Ways To Love Your Brain, which offers tips on how to recognize symptoms and how to reduce your risk of cognitive decline by adopting key lifestyle habits.

-If you notice any of the 10 early signs mentioned on the website piece above, make an appointment to talk to your primary care doctor, who after an evaluation may refer you to a doctor who specializes in dementia evaluation, such as the Baystate Memory Disorders Program.
+If you notice any of the ten early signs mentioned above, make an appointment to talk to your primary care doctor.
+After an evaluation, your doctor may refer you to another doctor who specializes in dementia evaluation, such as the Baystate Memory Disorders Program.